Table of Contents:

 8. Science Electives (XXXX-2xx)

-List of science electives ( XXXX-2xx) for students of electrical engineering
+List of science electives ( XXXX-2xx) for students of electrical engineering is as follows:

 9. Regulation Violations: